ninelabs/ninelabs.com/_posts/2015-02-26-looks-can-be-deceiving.md

 ---
 layout: notes
 title: Looks Can be Deceiving
-categories: [u'thoughts']
+categories:
+  - "u'thoughts'"
 tags: []
-published: True
+published: true
 author: J Cornelius
 ---

-Be careful not to equate aesthetics with effectiveness.
+###CAUTION: pleasing aesthetics do NOT always equal effectiveness.

-Some designs might look great but not generate results for the business.
+Some designs might look great but don't seem to generate results for the business.
 Others might be visually underwhelming and drive a lot of revenue (just look at craigslist).

 > Form follows function _Frank Lloyd Wright_